meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 Had it been otherwise, I must long ago have perished; but as it was, it is surprising how easily and securely my little and light boat could ride.
-Often, as I still lay at the bottom and kept no more than an eye above the gunwale, I would see a big blue summit heaving close above me;
+Often, as I still lay at the bottom and kept no more than an eye above the [:gunwale](https://en.wikipedia.org/wiki/gunwale), I would see a big blue summit heaving close above me;
-yet the coracle would but bounce a little, dance as if on springs, and subside on the other side into the trough as lightly as a bird.
+yet the [:coracle](https://en.wikipedia.org/wiki/coracle) would but bounce a little, dance as if on springs, and subside on the other side into the trough as lightly as a bird.

 I began after a little to grow very bold and sat up to try my skill at paddling.
-But even a small change in the disposition of the weight will produce violent changes in the behaviour of a coracle.
+But even a small change in the disposition of the weight will produce violent changes in the behaviour of a [:coracle](https://en.wikipedia.org/wiki/coracle).
 And I had hardly moved before the boat, giving up at once her gentle dancing movement, ran straight down a slope of water so steep that it made me giddy, and struck her nose, with a spout of spray, deep into the side of the next wave.

-I was drenched and terrified, and fell instantly back into my old position, whereupon the coracle seemed to find her head again and led me as softly as before among the billows.
+I was drenched and terrified, and fell instantly back into my old position, whereupon the [:coracle](https://en.wikipedia.org/wiki/coracle) seemed to find her head again and led me as softly as before among the billows.
 It was plain she was not to be interfered with, and at that rate, since I could in no way influence her course, what hope had I left of reaching land?

 I began to be horribly frightened, but I kept my head, for all that.
-First, moving with all care, I gradually baled out the coracle with my sea-cap; then, getting my eye once more above the gunwale, I set myself to study how it was she managed to slip so quietly through the rollers.
+First, moving with all care, I gradually baled out the [:coracle](https://en.wikipedia.org/wiki/coracle) with my sea-cap; then, getting my eye once more above the [:gunwale](https://en.wikipedia.org/wiki/gunwale), I set myself to study how it was she managed to slip so quietly through the rollers.

 I found each wave, instead of the big, smooth glossy mountain it looks from shore or from a vessel’s deck, was for all the world like any range of hills on dry land, full of peaks and smooth places and valleys.
-The coracle, left to herself, turning from side to side, threaded, so to speak, her way through these lower parts and avoided the steep slopes and higher, toppling summits of the wave.
+The [:coracle](https://en.wikipedia.org/wiki/coracle), left to herself, turning from side to side, threaded, so to speak, her way through these lower parts and avoided the steep slopes and higher, toppling summits of the wave.